 The business and affairs of the Corporation shall be managed by the Board of Trustees.
-This Board of Trustees is comprised of five Officer Trustees referred to as the Executive Committee, plus two Trustees from each membership chapter.
-Click here to view the Board of Trustees
+This Board of Trustees is comprised of five Officer Directors referred to as the Executive Committee, plus two Trustees from each membership chapter.
+Click here to view the Board of Directors

 Local Chapters are the heartbeat of LSAW.
 These Chapters are the forum to resolve conflicts and respond to proposed ordinance changes affecting zoning, comprehensive plans, subdivision and platting regulations, and land development in general.
 Click here to view LSAW Chapters

 T. (888) 994-2845